Hafizabad: History

 In 327 BC, the area around Hafizabad was reportedly well-populated during Alexander's invasion of Punjab.
 During the Delhi Sultanate period, majority of the local population converted to Islam.
 A large city was situated at the site of the present village of Mehdiabad, northwest of present day Hafizabad.
 Later it became unpopulated due to shortage of water and Afghan incursions.
 The region remained uninhabited until the reign of Mughal emperor Akbar, when it became the site of a Mahal as documented in Ain-i-Akbari.

 After the Partition of India in 1947, the minority Hindus and Sikhs migrated to India while Muslim refugees from India settled in Hafizabad.
 Most of the refugees have since settled and inter-married with the local population.

 Geography

 Hafizabad is located 48 kilometres west of Gujranwala, and 60 kilometres southwest of Wazirabad.

 Hafizabad railway station located in the city operates four trains to different parts of the country.
 On the Wazirabad - Faisalabad Railway Section, Hafizabad is the eighth railway station.
 Its average elevation is 208 metres above the sea level.

 Demographics

 Population

 According to 2023 census, Hafizabad had a population of 318,621.

+Language

+According to the 2023 Census of Pakistan, Hafizabad has an overwhelmingly Punjabi-speaking population, with Punjabi spoken by 93.97% of residents.
+Urdu is the second most common first language at 5.29%.
+An additional 0.74% of the people spoke other languages of Pakistan.